DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 Release date: 11/07/2024

 ## Introduction
-Objective: The purpose of this test plan is to outline the approach and scope for testing the bug fixes made as part of this release.
+Objective: The purpose of this test plan is to outline the approach and scope for testing the bug fixes and updates made as part of this release.
 It will detail the various types of testing that will be conducted as part of release process.
 This plan aims to ensure all aspects of the updates are thoroughly tested and meet the required standards before deployment.

 ### Scope
 This test plan covers the functional and sanity testing to validate all features and bug fixes included in the release.